vladfaust/vladfaust.github.io/posts/2020-08-27-sponsoring-onyx.md

 ---

 Standardizing and implementing a system programming language is hard, but you can help!
-Find out how you can sponsor the future, and many hours does it take to create a language mascot, in this post.
+Find out how you can sponsor the future, and how many hours does it take to create a language mascot, in this post.

 <h2>TL; DR;</h2>